Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 Crucially, **LLMs are teachers**.
 During inference, they must first reconstruct the relevant knowledge from compressed weights, then transmit it reliably.
 Hallucination occurs when this reconstruction-transmission process fails at any stage.

+**Definition (Operational Intelligence).**
+We define intelligence operationally as *teaching capacity*—the maximum rate at which an agent can reliably reconstruct and transmit learned knowledge.
+This definition follows from the framework:

+- **Compression = Learning** → The ability to extract and store structure
+- **Decompression + Transmission = Teaching** → The ability to reconstruct and communicate that structure
+- **Channel Capacity = Maximum reliable teaching rate** → How much you can teach correctly
+- **∴ Intelligence = Channel Capacity** → The capacity to reliably teach what you've learned

+*Note:* This equivalence is a *definitional choice* within our framework, not a logical derivation.
+We propose this operational definition because it makes intelligence measurable (via information-theoretic quantities) and connects naturally to the compression-transmission duality.
+Other definitions of intelligence exist; this one serves the framework's explanatory goals.

+Intelligence, in this operational sense, is "the rate at which an agent can reliably transmit learned knowledge."
+An agent that cannot teach what it learned has not demonstrated intelligence—it has merely stored data.
+This is philosophically aligned with Turing's insight that intelligence manifests through communication.

 ### 1.3 Complexity from Constraints

 The Neuro-Symbolic Homeostat framework (Goldman, 2025) establishes that "complexity comes from constraints."
 This principle is central to understanding hallucinations: